 Example Content:

-• Winning with Social Media: A Guide to Using Our Tools for Effective Management
+- A Guide to Using Our Software for Better Communication

-• By pain point: Segmenting customers based on challenges or problems they're looking to solve with your product.
+- By skill level: Segmenting customers based on their level of proficiency or familiarity with your product.

 Example Content: